unicorn-23/GwasWA/README.md

 To align the reference genome, you can use the following command with its associated parameters:

--   `--cleanfastqdir <path>`: Directory for storing each FASTQ file post quality control.
+-   `--cleanfastqdir <path>`: Directory for storing each FASTQ file after quality control.
 -   `--alignalgorithm <str>`: Choice of alignment algorithm.
     -   `mem`: Default.
 Recommended for read lengths in the range of 70bp-1Mbp.
     -   `bwasw`: More sensitive for reads with frequent gaps, suitable for reads typically 70bp-1Mbp in length.